Modular affine Hecke category and regular unipotent centralizer: Geometric Satake equivalence, central sheaves and Wakimoto sheaves

 We let $G$ be a connected reductive algebraic group over an algebraically closed field $\F$ of characteristic $p>0$, and $\bk$ be an algebraic closure of a finite field of characteristic $\ell \neq p$.

-We will denote by $LG$, resp.~$L^+ G$, the functor from $\F$-algebras to groups defined by
+We will denote by $\Loop G$, resp.~$\Loop^+ G$, the functor from $\F$-algebras to groups defined by

 where $z$ is an indeterminate.
-It is well known that the functor $LG$ is represented by an ind-affine group ind-scheme (which will be denoted similarly), and that $L^+ G$ is represented by an affine group scheme (which will also be denoted similarly).
+It is well known that the functor $\Loop G$ is represented by an ind-affine group ind-scheme (which will be denoted similarly), and that $\Loop^+ G$ is represented by an affine group scheme (which will also be denoted similarly).
 One can then define the affine Grassmannian $\Gr_G$ as the fppf quotient

-It is well known also that $\Gr_G$ is represented by an ind-projective ind-scheme of ind-finite type, which will once again be denoted similarly.
+It is well known also that $\Gr_G$ is represented by an ind-projective ind-scheme, which will once again be denoted similarly.

-If $\bk'$ is a finite subfield of $\bk$, then we can consider the $L^+ G$-equivariant derived category of $\bk'$-sheaves on $\Gr_G$, which will be denoted $\Db_{\sph}(\Gr_G,\bk')$.
-(The definition of this category requires a little bit of care; see~\cite[\S 6]{gaitsgory} or~\cite[\S 1.16.4]{br} for discussions of these subtleties.)
-Taking the direct limit of these categories over all finite subfields of $\bk$ one obtains a category which will be denoted $\Db_{\sph}(\Gr_G,\bk)$, and which we will consider informally as the $L^+G$-equivariant derived category of $\bk$-sheaves on $\Gr_G$.
-This category admits a natural convolution product $\star$, and an associativity constraint $\varphi$ for this product.
-The skyscraper sheaf $\delta_{\Gr}$ at the base point of $\Gr_G$ is a unit for $\star$, so that we obtain a monoidal category $(\Db_{\sph}(\Gr_G,\bk), \star, \varphi, \delta_{\Gr})$.
+If $\bk'$ is a finite subfield of $\bk$, then we can consider the $\Loop^+ G$-equivariant derived category $\Db_{\Loop^+ G}(\Gr_G,\bk')$ of $\bk'$-sheaves on $\Gr_G$.
+(The definition of this category requires a little bit of care, but we will ignore these subtleties here; see~\cite[\S 6]{gaitsgory} or~\cite[\S 1.16.4]{br} for discussions on this topic.
+Similar comments apply for various categories of sheaves on ind-schemes considered below.)
+Taking the direct limit of these categories over all finite subfields of $\bk$ one obtains a category which will be denoted $\sfD_{\Loop^+G, \Loop^+G}$, and which we will consider informally as the $\Loop^+ G$-equivariant derived category of $\bk$-sheaves on $\Gr_G$.
+This category admits a natural convolution product $\star_{\Loop^+ G}$, and an associativity constraint $\varphi$ for this product.
+The skyscraper sheaf $\delta_{\Gr}$ at the base point of $\Gr_G$ is a unit for $\star$, so that we obtain a monoidal category $(\sfD_{\Loop^+G, \Loop^+G}, \star, \varphi, \delta_{\Gr})$.

-On $\Db_{\sph}(\Gr_G,\bk)$ we also have a natural perverse t-structure, whose heart will be denoted $\Perv_{\sph}(\Gr_G,\bk)$.
-The bifunctor $\star$ restricts to an exact bifunctor
+On $\sfD_{\Loop^+G, \Loop^+G}$ we also have a natural perverse t-structure, whose heart will be denoted $\sfP_{\Loop^+G, \Loop^+G}$.
+The bifunctor $\star_{\Loop^+G}$ restricts to an exact bifunctor

-see~\cite[\S 1.6.3 and \S 1.10.3]{br} for details and references; moreover the restriction of $\star$ to the category $\Perv_{\sph}(\Gr_G,\bk)$ admits a commutativity constraint which can be constructed (following an idea of Drinfeld) using a description of this product as a ``fusion product;'' see~\cite[\S 1.7]{br} for details.
-In this way, $\Perv_{\sph}(\Gr_G,\bk)$ comes equipped with the structure of an abelian symmetric monoidal category.
+see~\cite[\S 1.6.3 and \S 1.10.3]{br} for details and references; moreover the restriction of $\star_{\Loop^+G}$ to the category $\sfP_{\Loop^+G, \Loop^+G}$ admits a commutativity constraint which can be constructed (following an idea of Drinfeld) using a description of this product as a ``fusion product;'' see~\cite[\S 1.7]{br} for details.
+In this way, $\sfP_{\Loop^+G, \Loop^+G}$ comes equipped with the structure of an abelian symmetric monoidal category.

 Using a detailed study of the so-called ``weight functors,'' Mirkovi{\'c}--Vilonen construct in~\cite{mv} an affine $\bk$-group scheme $\widetilde{G}_\bk$ and an equivalence of abelian symmetric monoidal categories